What is COBRA?

 Under COBRA, employers can charge beneficiaries who choose continuation of coverage the entire premium or cost of the benefit.
 This includes any portion of the benefit previously paid for by the employer.
 They can also charge up to an additional 2% administrative fee.

-For those receiving the 11-month “disability extension,” plan administrators can increase COBRA premiums to 150% of the plan’s total cost.
+For those receiving the 11-month “disability extension,” plan administrators can increase COBRA premiums to 150% of the plan’s total coverage cost.

 How does COBRA differ by state?